Unknown3369/Playwright-Practice-IMS/documentation.md

 | **Reporting** | `pytest-html` report + full-page screenshots per test|
 | **Author** | Sagan Krishna Tamrakar |

 This is not a classic "one test = one independent scenario" suite.
-It automates a single **continuous business journey** — the full IRD tax-compliance flow of an IMS system, from login through creating masters, raising invoices, and pulling every statutory report — chained together into one long run (`test_ird_flow`).
+It automates a single **continuous business journey** — the full IRD tax-compliance flow of an IMS system, from login through creating masters, raising invoices, and pulling every necessary report — chained together into one long run (`test_ird_flow`).

 ---